shenwei356/pand/README.md

 go test .
 ```

-***Attention: since avo does not support AVX512 yet, we need to manuall edit
+***Attention: since avo does not support AVX512 yet, we need to manually edit
 `andAVX512_amd64.s` and `andInplaceAVX512_amd64.s`***

 ```